Crabbing is one of the simple joys of a day at the Oregon Coast.

 Sand Lake: More popular with the dune buggy set, the shallow creek estuary here can produce some crabs near the ocean entrance.

 Pacific City: The Nestucca River forms a small bay here, with a modest amount of crabbing done.
 There is more crabbing offshore, often by a unique beach-launched dory fleet.

 Salmon River Bay: A nice fall Chinook salmon fishery just north of Lincoln City also has a very small sport crab fishery.
 There is a good boat launch in the Three Rocks area.

-Siletz Bay: On the southern edge of Lincoln City, crabbers pitch lines and traps into the mouth of the bay and from a small pier at Mo’s.
+Siletz Bay: On the southern edge of Lincoln City, crabbers pitch snare lines and traps into the mouth of the bay from the sand or a small pier at Mo’s.

 Port Orford: Crab from the docks or launch a boat to access plenty of ocean crabbing in this somewhat remote South Coast community.

 Gold Beach: The Rogue River is one of Oregon’s best salmon and steelhead rivers, but it simply pumps too much fresh water into its estuary for great crabbing.
 You might catch some, but there are far more offshore.